Why is Abrasion Testing Important?

 - A magnet is included for smooth removal of abrasive charge after testing

-Regardless of which method you choose, abrasion testing serves as a great indicator for how your materials will react to wear and tear over time and will be an important aspect of your quality control process.
+Regardless of which method you choose, abrasion testing serves as a great indicator of how your materials will react to wear and tear over time and will be an important aspect of your quality control process.

 For more information about aggregate testing equipment, call us at 800.444.1508 to speak to an expert!